hdgarrood/value_object/README.md

 A very small library to help you define and create immutable value objects.

+## why?

+Mainly to reduce the amount of code I needed for ActiveRecord `composed_of` classes.
+ValueObjects are designed with `composed_of` in mind.
+For example, they will happily accept `nil` for their fields, unlike Values (https://github.com/tcrayford/Values).

 ## how to use

     # subclass it